FLEX-Operation

 Building thermal dynamics are modeled using a 5R1C simplified resistance-capacitance (RC) model based on ISO 13790.
 The equations are implemented in src/models/operation/rc_equations.py and used in both Ref and Opt dispatch.

-The model tracks two temperatures: room air temperature (T_Room) and thermal mass temperature (T_BuildingMass).
-Solar gains, internal gains, ventilation heat recovery, and the heat pump output all enter as heat flows.
 In Opt mode, the thermal mass acts as an implicit thermal storage: the optimizer can pre-heat the building when electricity is cheap.

 Inputs